jones-erin-650/Web-Dev-Assignments-Projects/Final-Project/README.md

 ## ~~create model for workout objects~~

-## for god's sake fix the fucking dummy data
+## for god's sake fix the dummy data
 - all the types and names are in different orders
 - most users don't have pfps
 - help